 However, hiking in this region is more than just walking with eyes focused forward or concentration on the GPS screen.
 It’s also about observing and understanding the landscapes, villages, farms, ancient ruins and various geological curiosities.
 Often the subject of interest is not the “what”, but the “why”.
 Why did people settle here hundreds of years ago?
 Why did the ancient trade routes pass this spot?

 In this region, traces of human activity are everywhere – in the still occupied villages and farms, but also in the undergrowth, on the riverbanks and and on the abandoned hillsides.
 This site aims to explore these subjects, traveling on foot, at about 3.5 km per hour.

 This site is also for people who like maps.
 There are maps in nearly every article, often with interactive features.
 Try them out.

 For every walk mentioned in an article, the site provides a downloadable gpx file suitable for use on a handheld gps device.
 The site provides additional access to a database of some 500 circuits also complete with downloadable gpx.
 It is worth noting however, that a gpx track is a perishable commodity.
 Over time waymakings change, land owners block walking routes, obstacles appear.
 For this reason, when available, dates of the most recent passage on the circuits are also provided.
 Use with care.

-The name of the site is a (somewhat obscure) play on words.
 The french word “croix” translates to cross and holds the connotation of the cross as a religious symbol.
-However, “cross” in english has other meanings – in particular in the context of crossroads (eg. Charing Cross – a famous intersection in London).
-So “La Croix de Gattigues” should be understood symbolically as the crossroads in Gattigues at which, fortunately for the pun, there is also an iron field cross.
+However, “cross” in english or Kreuz in German have a second meaning – namely crossroad or intersection.
+“La Croix de Gattigues” uses this meaning and refers to a crossroad in Gattigues at which, no surprise, there is also a fine an iron cross (pictured).